 When you search the Sessions list, the system reads the word(s) in your search term as a string of characters (rather than as separate words), and searches for occurrences of the text string anywhere in the selected field.
 For example, the search term “jo” would include the results “Joe” and “John.”

-The screen refreshes to display only those sessions that contain your search term in the Username or email, as appropriate.
+The screen refreshes to display only those sessions that contain your search term.

-Click the related Kill link in the OPERATIONS column.
+Click the Kill link in the OPERATIONS column.

 The Kill link is available only for sessions with a STATUS of Connected or Unknown.